empiricalstateofmind/blog/content/19-12-2014-gillespie-epidemics.md

 Traditional simulation methods are *interval*-driven; they choose a small time step $\Delta t$ and consider whether a reaction happens in the interval $[t, t + \Delta t)$.
-These types of simulations come in two different flavours, synchronous updating where each node has a chance to react during an interval and asynchronous updating, where a individual node is chosen at random and then given the possibility to react.
+These types of simulations come in two different flavours; synchronous updating where each node has a chance to react during an interval and asynchronous updating, where a individual node is chosen at random and then given the possibility to react.
 Interestingly